digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 are picked up by the modem and converted to openHAB status updates by the binding.
 The binding also supports sending and receiving of legacy X10 messages.

 OpenHAB is not a configuration tool!
-To configure and set up your devices, use the free [HouseLinc software](https://www.insteon.com/houselinc) provided by Insteon or link the devices manually.
+To configure and set up your devices, link the devices manually via the set buttons, or use the free [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal) software.

 ## Insteon devices